-- Professionals in primary care will promote the use of integrated personal health budgets for patients with long term conditions and mental health needs to increase patient choice and control to meet their health and social care needs in different ways; - Primary care and the Neighbourhood Care Teams will increase the use of technology, such as telehealth and telecare, to assist patients to manage their long term conditions in the community; - The Neighbourhood Care Teams will educate patients about preventative services such as weight management and alcohol services as part of the multidisciplinary assessment: - Patients will be supported by the Neighbourhood Care Teams and primary care to inform and take ownership of their care plans this includes electronic sharing of care records with the patient and between health and social care professionals; - Improved signposting and education and access to signposting and education will be available to patients through care coordinators and Health Trainers to ensure patients are given information about other opportunities to support them in the community, including the voluntary sector, and community pharmacies; - Develop a Health and social care information advice and guidance strategy to enable people to access services without support from the public sector if they choose to.
+- Professionals in primary care will promote the use of integrated personal health budgets for patients with long term conditions and mental health needs to increase patient choice and control to meet their health and social care needs in different ways; - Primary care and the Neighbourhood Care Teams will increase the use of technology, such as telehealth and telecare, to assist patients to manage their long term conditions in the community; - The Neighbourhood Care Teams will educate patients about preventative services such as weight management and alcohol services as part of the multidisciplinary assessment; - Patients will be supported by the Neighbourhood Care Teams and primary care to inform and take ownership of their care plans this includes electronic sharing of

+- care records with the patient and between health and social care professionals; - Improved signposting and education and access to signposting and education will be available to patients through care coordinators and Health Trainers to ensure patients are given information about other opportunities to support them in the community, including the voluntary sector, and community pharmacies.
+GPs will signpost patients with early signs of mental health to the right services - Develop a Health and social care information advice and guidance strategy to enable people to access services without support from the public sector if they choose to.

-(4) Enhance support to Care Homes
+• Enhance support to Care Homes